vipers-web-design/private-repo-readme/feedverse-README.md

 - :pencil: The geneology tree

 ### Profile Views
-- :heavy_check_mark: Shows you who've visited your profile (needs to change the layout)
+- :white_check_mark: Lists the people who've visited your profile (needs to change the layout)
-  - If viewer is invisible (currently admin, eventually subscribers), they won't show up if they visit
-  - Will show "new" on the first load of the page, a simple refresh will mark them as old

 ### Stats
 - :heavy_check_mark: Shows how many statuses wrote